 Vermicelli rice is savory yet fairly neutral in flavor making it the perfect accompaniment to a variety of dishes like stews, soups, and meats.
 Some of our favorite pairings include:

-Common Questions About This Vermicelli Rice Recipe
+Common Questions about Vermicilli Rice

-How do I prevent vermicelli rice from becoming mushy?
+How long do vermicelli rice noodles last?

 More Rice Recipes